bdaiinstitute/spot_ros2/README.md

 git submodule update
 ```

-Next, run the following script to install the necessary Boston Dynamics and ROS dependencies.
+Next, run the following script to install the necessary Boston Dynamics packages (both Python and C++) and ROS dependencies.
 The install script takes the optional argument ```--arm64```; it otherwise defaults to an AMD64 install.
 ```bash
 ./install_spot_ros2.sh